 Q1.
 What is underwriting discrimination?

-Underwriting discrimination is when money lenders base their assessment of the credit-worthiness of clients based on arbitrarily-chosen parameters, such as race, gender, nationality, etc., deeming people meeting these criteria riskier and either not worthy of lending or charged exorbitant rates and fraudulent charges for small loans.
+Underwriting discrimination is when money lenders base their assessment of the credit-worthiness of clients on arbitrarily chosen parameters, such as race, gender, nationality, etc., deeming people meeting these criteria riskier and either not worthy of lending or charged exorbitant rates and fraudulent charges for small loans.

 Q2.
 Can you discriminate based on credit score?